-It was also reported that the number of adults that were using QR codes doubled since January 2021.
-In fact, QR codes are already adopted and reached the mass market in Ireland.
+It was also reported that the number of adults using QR codes doubled since January 2021.
+QR codes are already adopted and reached the mass market in Ireland.

-To know the quality of the salmon, the Norwegian Seafood Association makes use of QR codes.
-The Norwegian Seafood Association partnered with the International Business Machines Corp. to gather the data supplied salmon.
+To know the quality of the salmon, the Norwegian Seafood Association uses QR codes.
+The Norwegian Seafood Association partnered with International Business Machines Corp. to gather the data supplied salmon.

-Information such as the salmon bred, where the salmon was the store and the shipping information will be accessed by just scanning the QR code.
-With this QR code, consumers will be able to ensure that the product is fresh.
+Information such as the salmon bred, where the salmon was stored, and the shipping information will be accessed by just scanning the QR code.
+With this QR code, consumers can ensure that the product is fresh.

-WeChat opened a lot of avenues for QR code usage in the country and from there on, other apps rode along with the trend.
-Before they knew it, the country’s citizens already considered QR codes as part of daily life.
+WeChat opened a lot of avenues for QR code usage in the country; from then on, other apps rode along with the trend.
+Before they knew it, the country’s citizens considered QR codes part of daily life.

 As a result, $1.65 trillion worth of transactions were done all through QR code payments in 2016 alone.

-That value has significantly increased in succeeding years, especially since according to a 2019 survey, 50% of QR code scanners manage to regularly scan QR codes several times a week.
+That value has significantly increased in succeeding years, especially since, according to a 2019 survey, 50% of QR code scanners manage to scan QR codes several times a week regularly.

-As a matter of fact, China ranks as the fastest growing country for mobile payments.
+China ranks as the fastest-growing country for mobile payments.
 Easily surpassing the United States along with the rest of the world.
 All thanks to the dawn of QR codes.

 In 2018, although 74% were aware of QR code-based payment in Thailand, only 23% used these QR codes regularly in their payment transactions.
-This number increased after the pandemic and was recorded to reach 63% in May 2021.
+This number increased after the pandemic and reached 63% in May 2021.

 Which is above the global average of 56%.
-The majority of the respondents agreed that the QR code-based payment is much more sanitary and convenient compared to in-person payment.
+Most respondents agreed that QR code-based payment is much more sanitary and convenient than an in-person payment.

-Also, 15% of the population in the Philippines, South Korea, and Singapore are using QR codes as a payment method.
+Also, 15% of the Philippines, South Korea, and Singapore population use QR codes as a payment method.

-To help residents and visitors, Abu Dhabi had also integrated QR codes on signage for the tourist to travel easier around the emirate.
+To help residents and visitors, Abu Dhabi has also integrated QR codes on signage for the tourist to travel easier around the emirate.

 These QR codes have become the central part of their new addressing system.

-Just like in Saudi Arabia, Abu Dhabi has also incorporated QR codes in its street signage and building number.
-But these QR codes provide more than the maps and street location, they also provide the historical background of the area.
+Like in Saudi Arabia, Abu Dhabi has also incorporated QR codes in its street signage and building number.
+But these QR codes provide more than maps and street locations; they also provide the area's historical background.

-For the students to be able to easily access and read various literature books, the libraries in Kazakhstan utilizes QR codes.
+For the students to access and read various literature books easily, the libraries in Kazakhstan use QR codes.

-They display various book covers as well as it’s corresponding QR codes in a poster where students can easily choose and the QR code of the book they want to read with their phone or tablet.
+They display various book covers and corresponding QR codes on a poster where students can easily choose the QR code of the book they want to read with their phone or tablet.

-Additionally, the readers can also choose the language of preference whether in Kazakh, Russian, or English.
+The readers can also choose the language of preference, Kazakh, Russian, or English.

-QR codes have also been used by Filipinos not just in payment transactions but in education as well.
+Filipinos have also used QR codes not just in payment transactions but in education as well.

 Back when the Philippines still held face-to-face classes, a teacher used QR codes to create a paperless way to check attendance.

-The teacher provided each of his students a digital or printed QR code.
+The teacher provided each student with a digital or printed QR code.
 These codes are then scanned before his class begins.

 He then transfers the data of the QR code that he scanned into an Excel sheet.